cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 -   Show every image in full size or zoomed out like previous (it is enabled by default for interpolation mode and disabled for annotation mode).
-- ``Rotate all images``  checkbox — switch the rotation of all frames /an individual frame.
+- ``Rotate all images``  checkbox — switch the rotation of all frames or an individual frame.
 -   Adjust ``Brightness``/``Contrast``/``Saturation`` of too exposed or too dark images using ``F3`` — color settings (changes displaying settings and not the image itself).